box/developer.box.com/guides/tooling/cli/quick-start/options-and-bulk-commands.md

 ## Bulk Commands
 <!--alex ignore execute-->

-A csv file can be used to execute commands in bulk.
-Each row of the spreadsheet is treated as an individual API call.
+A csv file can be used to execute commands in bulk and each row of the spreadsheet is treated as an individual API call.
 <!--alex ignore execute-->

-To execute a bulk command, use the option `--bulk-file-path=pathtoacsv`, where `pathtoacsv` is replaced with a local path of a csv file containing the necessary information.
+To execute a bulk command, use the option `--bulk-file-path=pathtoacsv`, where `pathtoacsv` is replaced with the local path of a csv file containing the necessary information.

 <!-- markdownlint-disable line-length -->